Millsy102/MillsydevAPIDocs/docs/help/index.md

 ### Documentation
 - [FAQ](./faq.md) - Frequently asked questions and answers
 - [Troubleshooting](./troubleshooting.md) - Common issues and solutions
-- [Contributing](./contributing.md) - How to contribute to the project

 ### Support Channels
 - **GitHub Issues** - Report bugs and request features